eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- communicate research findings to colleagues, clients, and research peers across a range of media;
 	- keep current with innovations and trends in data science and survey methodology.
 	- An advanced (Masters or above) degree in one of the following fields is required: math, statistics, computer science, data science, or a social science or public policy related field.
-	- At least five years’ experience in positions of increasing responsibility in a research or data analysis role, which may include graduate-level training at the PhD level or equivalent experience in applied research, is required.
+	- At least five years' experience in positions of increasing responsibility in a research or data analysis role, which may include graduate-level training at the PhD level or equivalent experience in applied research, is required.
 	- Proficiency in statistics and statistical methods (e.g. probability, regression, generalized linear models) is required.
 	- Proficiency in at least one of R or Python and their packages for data manipulation, visualization, statistics, and machine learning is required.
 	- Experience in communicating scientific research to both specialist and general audiences is required.